Martinez CA Homes for Sale & Neighborhood Living

 Why Buyers Choose Martinez Over Neighboring Cities

-Schools, Commute, and Practical Living Details
+Schools, Transit, and Practical Living Information

-• Alhambra High School: 1200 E St, Martinez — 7/10 GreatSchools rating (verify current)
+• Alhambra High School: 1200 E St, Martinez - 7/10 GreatSchools rating

-• Amtrak Martinez: 700 Ferry St — Capitol Corridor to Oakland (25 min), Sacramento (60 min)
+• Amtrak Martinez Station: 700 Ferry St - Capitol Corridor to Oakland (25 min), Sacramento (60 min)

-• Nearest BART: Pleasant Hill/Contra Costa Centre (~8 mi south via I-680)
+• Nearest BART Station: Pleasant Hill / Contra Costa Centre (~8 miles south via I-680)

-• I-680 access: Alhambra Ave on-ramp ~1 mile from downtown; Walnut Creek ~12–15 min south
+• I-680 Highway Access: Alhambra Avenue on-ramp ~1 mile from downtown; Walnut Creek ~12-15 minutes south

-• Zip code: 94553
+• Primary Zip Code: 94553

-Frequently Asked Questions — Martinez, CA Neighborhood Guide
+Frequently Asked Questions

 What is the Martinez CA neighborhood like?

-Martinez is a historic Contra Costa County city with a walkable downtown on Main Street, a working 332-slip marina on the Carquinez Strait, and residential neighborhoods ranging from the dense, transit-connected downtown core to spacious Alhambra Valley estates near Briones Regional Park.
-The city has a dense suburban character — most residents own their homes, the majority of the population is professional, and the school district (MUSD) is highly rated.
-Crime rates are 42% below the California average.
-The refinery industrial corridor sits northeast of the city and is not a factor for most residential neighborhoods.
-Full resident guide →
+Martinez is a historic Contra Costa County city with a walkable downtown on Main Street, a working 332-slip marina on the Carquinez Strait, and residential neighborhoods ranging from transit-connected downtown condos to spacious Alhambra Valley estates near Briones Regional Park.
+Crime rates sit 42% below California state averages.

 What are home prices like in Martinez CA?